lancejpollard/rel.js/readme.md

 - for CNF, convert to negation normal form with De Morgan laws then distribute OR over AND
 - for DNF, convert to negation normal form with De Morgan laws then distribute AND over OR

+You only need select, project, and rename.
+The joins can be defined in terms of those.

+Aggregation function takes a collection of values and returns a single value as a result.

+- avg: average value
+- min: minimum value
+- max: maximum value
+- sum: sum of values
+- count: number of values

+Pure relational algebra removes all duplicates, e.g. after projection.
+_Multiset_ relational algebra retains duplicates, to match SQL semantics.

 Thanks to [this nice presentation](http://itu.dk/~mogel/SIDD2012/lectures/SIDD.2012.05.pdf) from _Rasmus Ejlers Møgelberg_, we have a mapping from SQL statements to relational algebra.

 ### Select